Stop Sleeping In!

 In the evening, this process is reversed.
-The sun sets, melatonin production begins, we become less active, and our body temperature begins to drop, reaching its lowest point about 3 am.
+The sun sets, melatonin production begins, we become less active, and our body temperature begins to drop, reaching its lowest point at about 3 am.
 This prepares us for sleep.

-How does sleeping in affect this process?
+How does sleeping in effect this process?

-When we have a day off, or on the weekend, or a bad night sleep, and we decide to stay in bed to get more sleep, we delay this process.
+When we have a day off, or on the weekend, or a bad night's sleep, and we decide to stay in bed to get more sleep, we delay this process.
 Melatonin suppression begins later, our body temperature begins rising later, and overall our day starts late.